Sinisterj12/Gping/README.md

 2. Outbound HTTPS access (no inbound ports required).
 3. Optional: PowerShell on Windows for the inventory snapshot and helper scripts (Linux/macOS will fall back gracefully).

 The agent ships with safe defaults.
-If you need to customise the store ID or probe targets, create a `gping_next_config.json` beside this README:
+To run against real targets or telemetry endpoints, edit the `gping_next_config.json` beside this README.
+Keep the Apps Script base URL **without** `/exec`; the agent appends `/ingest`.

 ```json
 {